 Military and Overseas voters should visit FVAP.gov.
 Long Distance Voter's forms and information should only be used by voters with US mailing addresses.

 - Voter Registration: Postmarked 30 days before the election (by mail).
 Received 15 days before the election (in person and online)

 - Absentee Ballot Application: Received by the Thursday before the election

 - Voted Absentee Ballot: Postmarked by the day before the election

 Register to vote

-We recommend using our Voter Registration Widget.
+We recommend using our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the address printed on the form.
 You can also use the Utah Mail-in Voter Registration Form.
 Sign your completed form and mail it to your County Clerk.
 The address is on the form.

 Verify your voter registration

 It's best to verify your voter registration before applying for your absentee ballot.
 If there's a problem with your registration, register again before proceeding.

 NOTE: Most people receive their voter registration cards in the mail 2-3 weeks after registering to vote.
 Don't worry if you lost or never received it.
 You don't actually need your voter registration card to vote.